twyle/repo-template-ec2/README.md

       2. Update and upgrade the packages
       3. Install the python package manager (python3-pip)
       4. Install the virtual environment manager (python3-venv)
-      5. Install the PostgreSQL database
+      5. Install nginx, enable it and start it.
-      6. Setup the database, to disable peer authentication, to allow access from anywhere.
-Also set up the postgres user, with a password and create the development database.
+      6. Create a new user, and give them admin access.
-      7. Install nginx, enable it and start it.
+      7. Create an elastic IP for the EC2 instance.

-      8. Create a new user, and give them admin access.
+ 2. **Setting up the PostgreSQL database**
-      9. Create an elastic IP for the EC2 instance.
+      Use the AWS RDBMS Free tier to set up a PostgreSQL Database.

- 2. **Cloning the project**
+ 3. **Cloning the project**

       Clone the development branch of the project into the server.
 Make sure that you are logged in as the created user.

- 3. **Setting up the application**
+ 4. **Setting up the application**

       This involves the following steps: